aryacliche/Algorithmic-Design-of-ALU/EE789 - Midsem Assignment.md

 With this, we can make the datapath as a component inside of our multiplier and write the VHDL script to simulate it.

 ## Third Part
+>[!fail] Issues with the adder
+>The adder provided does not work when the sum of both inputs > 255 i.e. when we need 9-bits to show the true value.
+Therefore the requisite changes were made to both the testbench and the output port of the adder (`unsigned('0' & A) + unsigned('0' & B)` is the new output value).
+Moreover, in an effort to generalise the components, a generic called `INPUT_WIDTH` has also been used instead of hardcoding it to be a 8-bit adder only.

 To check all $2^{16}$ combinations, we just need to scan over all $2^8$ cases for both `a` and `b`.
 This means we scan from `0 to 255` for both for-loops.

 After modifying the testbench from `sample/testbench.vhdl` to check for multiplication instead of addition, we can see that it yields,